Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

 There are four kinds of images in our dataset (fg, bg, fg_bg, masks, depth) :

-1. Foreground Image (fg) :- Different Man, Woman, kids, group of person(for background transparency we have taken png images)
+1. Foreground Image (fg) :- Different Man, woman, kids, group of person(for background transparency we have taken png images)
 ![FG](https://user-images.githubusercontent.com/25937235/82763067-6d6a9680-9e22-11ea-9325-d7175bfb90ef.jpg)

-2. Background Image (bg) :- We restricted background to library images(for restricting size of image we have taken jpg images)
+2. Background Image (bg) :- Restricted background to library images(for restricting size of image we have taken jpg images)
 ![BG](https://user-images.githubusercontent.com/25937235/82763062-604da780-9e22-11ea-8668-b92505f0276d.jpg)

-3. Foreground+Background Image (fg_bg) :- Background superposed over Foreground (for restricting size of images we have taken jpg images)
+3. Foreground+Background Image (fg_bg) :- Foreground image superimposed over background image (for restricting size of images we have taken jpg images)
 ![FG_BG](https://user-images.githubusercontent.com/25937235/82783841-f3b3c680-9e7c-11ea-91a7-89f0a06d9522.jpg)

-4. Masks :- masks extracted from fg images(we have taken grayscale images)(.jpg)
+4. Masks :- Masks images were extracted from foreground images(we have taken grayscale images)(.jpg)
 ![Mask](https://user-images.githubusercontent.com/25937235/82763069-70fe1d80-9e22-11ea-9871-393b0c494b55.jpg)

-5. Depth Image :- We have extracted depth images from fg_bg using nyu model(for restricing size of images we have taken grayscale images extracted from colormap.
-One reason for taking grayscale image is to restrict memory usage.
-If we are getting all the information in 1 channel why to take three channels.)(.jpg)
+5. Depth Image :- Extracted depth images from fg_bg image using nyu model(for restricing size of images, grayscale images extracted from colormap.
+Grayscale image also helps to restrict memory usage.
+If it is possible to get all the information in one channel why to take three channels.)(.jpg)
 ![Depth](https://user-images.githubusercontent.com/25937235/82763438-67c28000-9e25-11ea-869c-6124601f3597.jpg)

 Total images of each kind :